NucciTheBoss/cleantest/docs/user-guide/getting-started.md

 ## Next steps

-Now that you have taken your first steps with `simpletest`, proceed to the next section on controlling your test environment with hooks.
+Now that you have taken your first steps with `cleantest`, proceed to the next section on controlling your test environment with hooks.